123laurette/dalmoro_laurette_P12_26082022/README.md

 ### Backend
     Open a new terminal and run cd Backend command
-    Then run yarn devcommand the backend will open http://localhost:3000
+    Then run the yarn run dev command the backend will open http://localhost:3000

 ### FrontEnd
     Open a new terminal and run cd frontend_sportsee